agiacalone/jargonfile/README.md

 Check out our [discussion page](https://github.com/agiacalone/jargonfile/discussions/2) on how to submit a change to the Jaron File

+### Info on the editor / maintainer

-The current maintainer is Anthony Giacalone <anthonyg@sdf.org>
+The current editor is Anthony Giacalone <anthonyg@sdf.org>.
+He is a lecturer at CSU Long Beach and long-time hacker.

-The current maintenance repository can be found at https://github.com/agiacalone/jargonfile
+The official maintenance repository can be found at https://github.com/agiacalone/jargonfile